Hypothyroidism: Here Are The Cause And Symptoms Of This Disorder

 Symptoms of hypothyroidism

-The symptoms of hypothyroidism include a host of complications, which include but are not limited to weight gain, dry skin as well as chronic fatigue.
+The hypothyroidism symptoms include a longer list and are not just limited to weight gain, dry skin or chronic fatigue.
 In adults, both in men and women, the symptoms include:

 - Constipation and a slower heart rate than normal.